xenia-e/surfs_up/README.md

 # Summary

-Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.

 Even though December is colder than June, average monthly temperatures do not differ that much.
-This fact allows us to assume that temperature would not be the factor to factor to affect business sustainability.
+And December traditionally counted as the high tourist season due to the Christmas holidays.
+These facts allow us to assume that temperature would not be the factor affecting business sustainability.
 Nevertheless, we cant make a final decision based only on it.

+In addition to this, we advise analyzing precipitation data in June and December and March and September temperatures statistic.

 Comparing precipitation statistic for December and June allow as to assume that business sustainability will not be affected by extensive rains either.
 Anyway, analysis shows that June has more rainy days than December, but at the same time, the average precipitation level is lower in June.